HumanBrainProject/openMINDS/README.md

     git clone https://github.com/HumanBrainProject/openMINDS.git

-The repository is structured in a way that the different metadata schema collections are provided via the following submodules
+The repository is structured in a way that the different metadata models are provided via the following submodules
 * openMINDS_core
 * openMINDS_SANDS
 * openMINDS_controlledTerms